Head-on collision: Rail transport

 With railways, a head-on collision occurs most often on a single line railway.
 This usually means that at least one of the trains has passed a signal at danger, or that a signalman has made a major error.
 Head-on collisions may also occur at junctions, for similar reasons.
-In the early days of railroading in the United States, such collisions were quite common and gave to the rise of the term "Cornfield Meet".
-As time progressed and signalling became more standardized, such accidents became less frequent.
+In the early days of railroading in the United States, such railway accidents were quite common and gave to the rise of the term "cornfield meet".
+As time progressed and signalling became more standardized, such collisions became less frequent.
 Even so, the term still sees some usage in the industry.
-The origins of the term are not well known, but it is attributed to accidents happening in rural America where farming and cornfields were common.
+The origins of the term are not well known, but it is attributed to crashes happening in rural America where farming and cornfields were common.
 The first known usage of the term was in the mid-19th century.

 The distance required for a train to stop is usually greater than the distance that can be seen before the next blind curve, which is why signals and safeworking systems are so important.